-The Schipperke is a small, bouncy Belgium Spitz breed which is usually black and can be born with a natural bob-tail.
+The Schipperke is a small, bouncy Belgium Spitz breed which is typified by his silhouette.
+Usually black and frequently born with a natural bob-tail, he has a unique outline.
+This is created by his dense coat which includes a thick mane, frill around his neck and good culottes at the back of his thighs.
 An ideal house and guard dog, the inquisitive, alert nature of the Schipperke ensures he always barks when strange noises are heard.
-He is extremely hardy, and an excellent ratter and vermin killer.
-The Schipperke has a dense coat with a thick mane and frill around his neck and good culottes at the back of his thighs.
+He is also an excellent ratter and vermin killer and extremely hardy.
 Comparatively free from inherited diseases, he usually enjoys a long life.

 History of the Schipperke

 The Schipperke is claimed by the Flemish people to be Belgium in origin.
 The Flemish were Dutch speaking Belgiums who lived near Holland to the North of Belgium.
 Most people believe the name Schipperke (pronounced skipper-key) is derived from the Flemish words meaning 'little captain' and the suffix 'ke' meaning diminutive.
 This is because he belonged to canal boatsmen who operated barges between Brussels (Belgium) and Antwerp (bordering Holland).
-Alternatively the Schipperke could have derived its name from the word 'Scheper', meaning 'little Shepherd Dog' in the Flanders dialect.
+Believed to be the smallest of the new extinct Leuvenaar or Belgian Sheepdog, the Schipperke derived its name from the word 'Scheper', meaning 'little Shepherd Dog' in the Flanders dialect.

 Schipperke c 1880